 The Kiryandongo Refugee Settlement in Bweyale, Northern Uganda, is a UNHCR managed refugee settlement that provides shelter, land, and support for more than 100,000 people.

-Kids of Africa Fun Run and Hiccup Circus Uganda… smiles and sweat for a good cause.
+Fun Run and HCU… smiles and sweat for a good cause.

 How a social circus can help in the construction of a primary school.

-Happiness must be cheap… because if it is expensive do not have good quality.
+… because if it is expensive do not have a good quality!

 – Roberto Benigni –